Josh015/bevy-crab-pong/README.md

 - [ ] Get game over state working.
 - [ ] Get AI crabs working.
 - [ ] Get win condition working.
+- [ ] Switch to Bevy's entity IDs instead of custom solution?
 - [ ] After a ball passes a goal fade it out and reset it while decrementing that goal's score.
 - [ ] Fade out crabs, remove them, and add barrier on their side when their score reaches zero.
 - [ ] Handle Game Over state, and resetting game.
 - [ ] Add a Ferris model (eg. [Ferris the Crab](https://cults3d.com/en/3d-model/art/ferris-the-crab))
 - [ ] Adjust model textures to support color tinting.
-- [ ] Add "reflections" in the water via mirrored and blended geometry.
+- [ ] Add "reflections" in the water via mirrored geometry and water blending.
 - [ ] Add water texture scrolling.
 - [ ] Use updated textures rather than the originals?
 - [ ] Use a Rust gear logo texture?